Amazon Marketplace

 CR is the conversion rate that measures what percentage of product page visitors make a purchase.
 It is calculated as sales divided by product page views (DPV).
 A high CR (>5%) is a sign of strong product appeal and listing quality.

-Open term pageCRAP
+Open glossary pageCRAP

 Cannot Realize Any Profit